ThorstenWeberGER/grocery_store/README.md

 - [testing]() phase: data and test queries
 - [final thoughts]()

+### Scope of project

-**Scope** of this practice: Main goal of this project is to demonstrate the main steps of a database design and to illustrate some of the important decisions made on the way.
-Thus said, we will go the full way but not discuss every decision made.
+Main goal of this project is to demonstrate the main steps of a database design and to illustrate some of the important decisions made on the way.
+Thus said, we will go the full way but focus strongly on the main aspects and decisions made.

+Generally a database project from scratch will have **three major phases** before coding:
+1. *conceptual model*: collect customer requirements, create entity relationship models and diagrams for discussion with clients
+2. *functional model*: transform requirements into tables, columns, datatypes, keys, normalization
+3. *physical model*: create database specific implementation plan, partitioning, indexing In our approach we will skip parts of the first phase and directly begin showing functional models.

+Let's jump right in ;-)

 ## Background